alexceder/rigid-bodies/README.md

 Simulation of Rigid Body collisions in 2D space, implemented in C++ and OpenGL.
 Many bugs/leaks ahead, tread carefully.

+*Done as a school project in a modelling and simulation course.
+Project report is in Swedish.*

 ## Running the simulation

 If you do not care for compiling the software by yourself.
 Go ahead and navigate to the ``release`` directory and the directory corresponding to your current operating system.
 Click on the executable named ``run-simulation`` to run the application.